-4 Open Days in June/July 2021 – Creative Europe Programme for the Audience Development
+4 Open Days Announcement in June 2021 – Creative Europe Programme for the Audience Development

 The Padova Living Insects Museum, Esapolis, has reopened its doors.
 During the months of closure forced by the pandemic, Esapolis has renewed its activities thanks to the European project MUS.NET.
 (MUSeum NETwork) funded by the Creative Europe programme.